jliu2882/Vertex/README.md

 # Vertex

 A full-stack task management app built with React/TypeScript, FastAPI, and PostgreSQL.
-I built it to practice patterns you'd actually see in a production codebase — JWT authentication, async database access, containerized dev/prod environments, and a layered backend structure — rather than just another CRUD tutorial project.
+I built it to practice patterns you'd actually see in a production codebase — JWT authentication, async database access, containerized dev/prod environments, and a layered backend structure — rather than just a CRUD tutorial project.

 ## Tech Stack